cgarciae/tensorbuilder/README.md

 ## Getting Started

-Create neural network with a [5, 10, 3] architecture with a `softmax` output layer and a `tanh` hidden layer.
+Create neural network with a [5, 10, 3] architecture with a `softmax` output layer and a `tanh` hidden layer through a Builder and then get back its tensor:

     import tensorflow as tf
     import tensorbuilder as tb